awsdocs/amazon-emr-management-guide/doc_source/emr-create-security-configuration.md

   What you do next depends on the encryption mode you chose:
   + **SSE\-S3**

-    Specifies [Server\-side encryption with Amazon S3\-managed encryption keys](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingServerSideEncryption.html)\.
+    Specifies [Server\-side encryption with Amazon S3\-managed encryption keys](http://docs.aws.amazon.com/AmazonS3/latest/dev/UsingServerSideEncryption.html)\.
 You don't need to do anything more because Amazon S3 handles keys for you\.
   + **SSE\-KMS** or **CSE\-KMS**

-    Specifies [server\-side encryption with AWS KMS\-managed keys \(SSE\-KMS\)](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingKMSEncryption.html) or [client\-side encryption with AWS KMS\-managed keys \(CSE\-KMS\)](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingClientSideEncryption.html)\.
+    Specifies [server\-side encryption with AWS KMS\-managed keys \(SSE\-KMS\)](http://docs.aws.amazon.com/AmazonS3/latest/dev/UsingKMSEncryption.html) or [client\-side encryption with AWS KMS\-managed keys \(CSE\-KMS\)](http://docs.aws.amazon.com/AmazonS3/latest/dev/UsingClientSideEncryption.html)\.
 For **AWS KMS Key**, select a key\.
-The key must exist in the same region as your Amazon EMR cluster\.
+The key must exist in the same region as your EMR cluster\.
 For key requirements, see [Using AWS KMS Customer Master Keys \(CMKs\) for Encryption](emr-encryption-enable.md#emr-awskms-keys)\.
   + **CSE\-Custom**

-    Specifies [client\-side encryption using a custom client\-side master key \(CSE\-Custom\)](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingClientSideEncryptionUpload.html)\.
+    Specifies [client\-side encryption using a custom client\-side master key \(CSE\-Custom\)](http://docs.aws.amazon.com/AmazonS3/latest/dev/UsingClientSideEncryptionUpload.html)\.
 For **S3 object**, enter the location in Amazon S3, or the Amazon S3 ARN, of your custom key\-provider JAR file\.
 Then, for **Key provider class**, enter the full class name of a class declared in your application that implements the EncryptionMaterialsProvider interface\.
 + Under **Local disk encryption**, choose a value for **Key provider type**\.
 Amazon EMR uses this key for Linux Unified Key System \(LUKS\) encryption for the local volumes \(except boot volumes\) attached to your cluster nodes\.
   + **AWS KMS**

     Select this option to specify an AWS KMS customer master key \(CMK\)\.
 For **AWS KMS Key**, select a key\.
-The key must exist in the same region as your Amazon EMR cluster\.
+The key must exist in the same region as your EMR cluster\.
 For more information about key requirements, see [Using AWS KMS Customer Master Keys \(CMKs\) for Encryption](emr-encryption-enable.md#emr-awskms-keys)\.
   + **Custom**

     Select this option to specify a custom key provider\.
 For **S3 object**, enter the location in Amazon S3, or the Amazon S3 ARN, of your custom key\-provider JAR file\.
 For **Key provider class**, enter the full class name of a class declared in your application that implements the EncryptionMaterialsProvider interface\.
 The class name you provide here must be different from the class name provided for CSE\-Custom\.